 Spend those two weeks cleaning all the debris from the files and finishing as many projects at your current job as possible.
 Give it 110% — including detailing and documenting any critical to-dos for the month after your departure.
 It can be tempting to mentally check out once your two week notice is in, especially if you weren’t happy at your job.
 But now that you have a new opportunity, pay it forward by ending on a high note and cementing your reputation as a high-quality worker.
 You’ll be thanked for it, and this will help even a temporary successor stay the course until a replacement is found.

 This is also respectful to people who are on your direct team and who may be the ones absorbing your extra workload.
-Whether or not you hated your job or manager, you probably built some meaningful collegial relationships and if you want to make sure you're a welcome contact in the future or have the foresignt to realize that any one of them could be a potential future reference or put in a good word with you somewhere, you'll realize how foolish it would be to end a long relationship on a sour note by leaving them to clean up your mess.
+Whether or not you hated your job or manager, you probably built some meaningful collegial relationships and if you want to make sure you're a welcome contact in the future or have the foresight to realize that any one of them could be a potential future reference or put in a good word with you somewhere, you'll realize how foolish it would be to end a long relationship on a sour note by leaving them to clean up your mess.

 That kind of mean talk will follow you.
 When explaining your reasons for leaving in your exit interview, keep it brief and keep it positive.
-Don’t lie to the HR manager, of course; just gently side step and keep talking about the next step ahead of you and how grateful you are for everything you’ve learned from your current boss and organization.
+Don’t lie to the HR manager, of course; just gently sidestep and keep talking about the next step ahead of you and how grateful you are for everything you’ve learned from your current boss and organization.

 Of course, this advice is only applicable if there wasn’t something genuinely wrong about the way you were being treated.
-If you experienced discrimination or harassment at your job, you should by all means feel empowered to speak up, particularly if the topic or opportunity presents itself during your exit interview or exit process.
+If you experienced discrimination or harassment at your job, you should, by all means, feel empowered to speak up, particularly if the topic or opportunity presents itself during your exit interview or exit process.
 If this is something you wish to do, you can follow standard protocol to report abuse.

 This is the perfect time to go through your LinkedIn and other social media accounts to make sure you haven’t overlooked any of your current co-workers who you want to keep in touch with, for either personal or professional reasons.
 Maybe you were previously holding off on adding co-workers to your Facebook account out of a desire to keep your work and personal lives separate.
 Now’s a good time to add those people, however, as if you wait until after you’ve left, you’re liable to forget in the excitement of your new position.
 And who knows which past connection may prove invaluable to you in the future?
 Similarly, you should make certain your co-workers have your personal email address, too.